 The Engegård Quartet has worked with several of the world’s leading performers.
 Among them we find András Schiff, Leif Ove Andsnes, Christian Ihle Hadland, and Emma Johnson.
 They also collaborate with performers from various musical traditions, including folk musician Nils Økland, jazz violinist Ola Kvernberg, and actor Bjørn Sundquist.

-The members of the Engegård Quartet are all fundamentally concerned with promoting chamber music here in Norway.
-Arvid Engegård is both founder and artistic director of the Lofoten International Chamber Music Festival, and Juliet Jopling is strongly involved in the Oslo Quartet Series as a founder and artistic advisor.
+Especially in Norway, the Engegård Quartet is known for promoting chamber music.
+The quartet’s leader, Arvid Engegård, is both founder and artistic director of the Lofoten International Chamber Music Festival.
+Violist Juliet Jopling is heavily involved in the Oslo Quartet Series both as founder and artistic advisor.

-Their innovative mini-festival “on 1-2-3” takes place in Oslo every autumn.
-With a focus on one composer each year, the festival brings together some of the country’s best musicians, and has proven to be very popular.
+The quartet has also established its own mini-festival “1-2-3“.
+The festival takes place every autumn in Oslo.
+Focusing on one composer each year, the festival brings together some of the country’s best musicians.

 The Engegård Quartet is supported by the Norwegian Art Council.